trustedci/OSCRP/OSCRP.md

 ## Software Assets

--   [*3rd Party*](assets/Third-party-software/): External applications, e.g., computation / analysis
+-   [*3rd Party*](assets/Third-party-software/): External applications, algorithms, models, e.g., computation / analysis, used by the project.

--   [*Internal software*](assets/Internal-software/): Applications produced internally, can include:
+-   [*Internal software*](assets/Internal-software/): Applications, algorithms, or models produced internally, can include:

-    -   Restricted software ("secret sauce" - competitive/intellectual property)
+    -   Restricted software, algorithms, or models ("secret sauce" - competitive/intellectual property)

-    -   Non-restricted software developed and used by the organization
+    -   Non-restricted software, algorithms, or models developed and used by the organization

 <!-- -   Middleware: ??? -->